 Presidential Palace

 The Presidential Palace was built in the classical French style.
 Initially, the building was built for the Governor General of Indochina.
-When the French colonialists withdrew from Vietnam in 1954, the President Ho Chi Minh worked here until his death in 1969.
+When the French colonialists withdrew from Vietnam in 1954, President Ho Chi Minh worked here until his death in 1969.

 President Palace